anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

   }
 }
 ```

 After running MCMC, I can plot my inferred fitness over time:

 ![image-title-here]({{site.url}}/assets/images/strava_post/fitness_trend.png){:class="img-responsive"}

 The grey band is the 68% credible intervals, and the black dots mark when a run took place.
-The results look broadly as I would expected them to.
+The results look broadly as I would expect them to.
 I know I was pretty fit last summer, but then had an injury which bothered me until early January.
 I then started training again for a couple of half-marathons in May / June.
 A definite issue with this approach is that the amount of effort I put into runs is variable, but the model assumes that I am trying my best in every run.
 One way to get around this would be to include heart-rate data, which provide a measure of how strained I am during the run.
 But as a simple first approach, the results are reasonable.

 I can also check if the model is reproducing the data reasonably:

 ![image-title-here]({{site.url}}/assets/images/strava_post/residuals.png){:class="img-responsive"}

 Each of the box-and-whisker plots in the figure show the distribution of the difference between the simulated pace from my model posterior samples and the actual pace.
 All being well, these residuals should largely line up around zero.
-Since there are a bunch of runs, we would expect to see some where the difference between the simulations and the actual pace is larger than this just because of statistical noise.
+Since there is a reasonable number of runs, we would expect to see some runs where the difference between the simulations and the actual pace is larger than this just because of statistical noise.
 Broadly, the model seems to fit the data relatively well according to this figure.
-There looks like there might be some autocorrelation (i.e. runs where the model underestimates the pace tend to be clustered near to each other, you can see this is a bit in the centre of the plot), but broadly speaking it looks ok.
+There looks like there might be some autocorrelation: runs where the model underestimates the pace tend to be clustered near to each other.
+You can see this in the centre of the plot.
+I think this makes sense: the random walk prior enforces smooth variation in fitness, but the injury was actually a *change-point*: I suddenly got a lot slower.
+Because of the prior, the model is forced to smoothly approach a low fitness, which means it underestimates the speed of the runs just before the injury.